 (Ludington Ave. – 4-minute walk/ 1 block to Lake Michigan/ beach)

 During our visit, we stayed at The Mitten Flats #5.
-This is a great place to stay in downtown Ludington with multiple people.
+This is a great place to stay in downtown Ludington with a small group of people.

 The kitchen has dishes and utensils, a picnic table, a stove/oven, a full-sized refrigerator, a coffee maker, and a microwave.

-Each of the bedrooms had a queen-sized bed and a bunk bed with a twin over a full-sized bed.
+Each bedroom had a queen-sized bed and a bunk bed with a twin over a full-sized bed.

 We had 4 adults, 2 in each bedroom during our visit and it worked out perfectly.

-The large vanity outside the bathroom in each room made it easy for multiple people to get ready at the same time.
+The large vanity outside the bathroom in each room made it easy for multiple people to get ready.

-I loved how convenient this location was for walking to the beach and downtown restaurants and shops.
+I loved the convenience of this location for walking to the beach and downtown restaurants and shops.

-I do think that it would be a bit crowded if you had 10 adults staying in the unit vs a few small children.
+It would be crowded if you had 10 adults staying in the unit vs. a few small children.

 Additional Accommodation Options Around Ludington